RS Runtime Security Observability + Control

 Deploy your way without losing feature parity

 All deployment paths feed the same findings, event timeline, and policy control workflows.
+Pick the target that matches where your workloads run today — the sensor, the data plane, and the console are identical across paths.

 Standalone